The Ben, Will & JD Hayes-trained Cox...

 One of the best Caulfield Guineas tips is to look at the lead-up form of the runners in the field.
 History shows there are two stand-out lead-up races that have provided more Caulfield Guineas winners than any other events.

-Sydney’s Group 2 Stan Fox Stakes (1500m) provided back-to-back Caulfield Guineas winners in Melbourne with both Shooting To Win (2014) and Press Statement (2015) completing the double.
+Sydney’s Group 2 Stan Fox Stakes (1500m) provided back-to-back Caulfield Guineas winners in Melbourne with both Shooting To Win (2014) and Press Statement (2015) completing the double, before Divine Prophet (2016) improved on a lead-up second in the Stan Fox Stakes before his Group 1 win.
+The Stan Fox Stakes now runs after the Caulfield Guineas as the Callander-Presnell over a mile and no longer serves as a lead-up into the event.

 The traditional lead-up race is the Group 3 Caulfield Guineas Prelude (1400m) held a fortnight earlier at the same track over 200m shorter.
-The last Caulfield Guineas winner to come off a run in the Prelude was Long John (3rd) in 2013.
+The last Caulfield Guineas winner to come off a run in the Prelude was Super Seth (5th in 2019).
 Recent winners of the Prelude – Caulfield Guineas double include Helmet (2011) and Anacheeva (2010).

 Caulfield Guineas Fillies

-Do not bet on fillies to win the Caulfield Guineas.
-Smart trainers aim their fillies at the Thousand Guineas instead, which is also held on Caulfield Guineas Day, and no filly has won the race since 1976.
+Previously betting on fillies in the Caulfield Guineas was risky with most trainers aiming their fillies at the Thousand Guineas instead which was held on either Caulfield Guineas Day or soon after.
+No filly has won the race since 1976.

 With that said, you can still pick fillies as part of exotic bets, especially if they have performed well in any or the lead up races or in races at the same distance.